Our Approach

 I acknowledge that the land where I live and work, including the gardens I design and plant, is on the traditional, unceded territory of the Algonquin Anishinaabe people.
 I recognize their enduring stewardship of this land, and I am committed to honouring their ongoing relationship with it.

 My work is guided by the teachings of Indigenous leaders such as Dr. Jennifer Grenz and Robin Wall Kimmerer, as well as many Māori teachers in Ōtautahi, Aotearoa.
-I strive to centre Indigenous perspectives on ecological restoration, including the Māori concept of kaitiakitanga.
+Indigenous approaches honour deep connections between the natural and human worlds, and seek to bring healing to that relationship through reciprocity and the fostering of mutual reliance.

-A nature-inspired garden is a collection of beautiful and functional plant species whose very natures are harnessed to create a stylized, interpreted wildness that supports local biodiversity and that works in a more structured home garden.
+“A nature-inspired garden is a collection of beautiful and functional plant species whose very natures are harnessed to create a stylized, interpreted wildness that supports local biodiversity and that works in a more structured home garden.”

 — Benjamin Vogt, Prairie Up